 The search values shall be encoded as strings.

-The Syslog message is considered to match if the value string is a sub-string found in the specified message element.
+The syslog message is considered to match if the value string is a sub-string found in the specified message element.

 Table 3.82.4.1.2.2-1: Retrieve Syslog Event search parameters mapping with syslog metadata